Cherry Dump Cake – Only 4 Ingredients!

 There are many slightly different types of dump cake recipes out there.
 You can easily change up the fruit, use another flavor of cake mix or even add some chopped nuts to the top.
 Here are some fun ideas:

 - Nuts.
-Add slivered almonds or chopped pecans over the top at the end of the baking time.
+Add slivered almonds, chopped pecans or walnuts over the top at the end of the baking time.

 - Fruit.
 Any canned fruit filling works great.
-Blueberry would be delicious and you could even use one can cherry with one can crushed pineapple to make a cherry pineapple dump cake.
+Blueberry or peaches would be delicious and you could even use one can cherry with one can crushed pineapple to make a cherry pineapple dump cake.
+Pumpkin dump cake is another option.

 - Shredded coconut.
 A little shredded coconut sprinkled over the top at the end of the baking time would be delicious.